 For transfer learning, our tooling allows you to save the sparse architecture learned from larger datasets.
 Other hyperparameters are fully under your control and allow you the flexibility to easily freeze layers as well.

 Do you support INT8 and INT16 (quantized) operations?

-Currently, the DeepSparse Engine runs at FP32 and has some support for INT8.
-With the release of the Intel Cascade Lake generation chips and later, Intel CPUs now include VNNI instructions and support both INT8 and INT16 operations.
-On machines with VNNI support, the engine has INT8 support for the ONNX operators QLinearConv, QuantizeLinear, DequantizeLinear, and QLinearMatMul with constant weights.
-The DeepSparse Engine also supports 8-bit QLinearAdd, an ONNX Runtime custom operator.
+The DeepSparse Engine runs at FP32 and has support for INT8.
+With Intel Cascade Lake generation chips and later, Intel CPUs include VNNI instructions and support both INT8 and INT16 operations.
+On these machines, performance improvements from quantization will be greater.
+The DeepSparse Engine has INT8 support for the ONNX operators QLinearConv, QuantizeLinear, DequantizeLinear, QLinearMatMul, and MatMulInteger.
+Our engine also supports 8-bit QLinearAdd, an ONNX Runtime custom operator.